 The winters are long and fairly cold with temperatures in January ranging about 10 to 25 degrees during the day and dropping another 20 degrees at night.
 There are many brisk, sunny days with low humidity that are very enjoyable, especially if you’re engaged in some kind of exercise like skiing or snowshoeing.
 The Salt Creek Summit Sno-Park is a mecca for snowmobilers, skiers and snowshoers and is just a 45 minute drive, making lake lodging a good spot for your home base.
 If you enjoy downhill skiing and snowboarding, Fergi, the local ski area, is only about a half-hour away.

 Birdlife including eagles, osprey, geese, mergansers, various ducks, and the occasional swan or loon can be seen.
 There is a nesting pair of American Eagles that usually maintain a nest in an old cottonwood snag right on the south shore, for all to see.
+See our Bird Guide.

 The area is home to large mammals: elk, deer, and in the mountains above, mountain goats.
 Smaller mammals include various kinds of squirrels, skunk, martins, mink, fox and river otters.
 Coyotes, cougar and black bear are somewhat common and reported wolf sightings are rare.
+See our Wildlife Guide.